romilly/freeplane-and-yaml/README.md

 ![Freeplane Warning Dialog](images/warning-dialog.png)

-This is normal and expected - simply click OK to load the mind map.
+This is normal and expected — click OK to load the mind map.

 Here's an example of how the output looks: